Suomen AsuntoHypoPankki

 Suomen AsuntoHypoPankki is a Finnish bank specialized in mortgage lending.
-The parent company of Suomen AsuntoHypoPankki is The Mortgage Society of Finland, a building society established in 1860.
+The parent company of Suomen AsuntoHypoPankki is Suomen Hypoteekkiyhdistys (lit.
+The Mortgage Society of Finland), a building society established in 1860.
 The Mortgage Society has more than 10,000 members.

+Suomen AsuntoHypoPankki has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.